 ODEP, the Orthopaedic Data Evaluation Panel was set up in 2002 to implement NICE guidance on primary hip implants.
 Hip resurfacing followed in 2004.
 Since then Knees (2014) have been added to the list of joints that ODEP benchmark and early in 2017 ODEP commenced benchmarking Shoulders.

 Before the introduction of ODEP there was no real obligation for anyone to check on the outcomes for joint replacement.
 Since 2002 manufacturers use ODEP to benchmark their Hip, Knee and now Shoulder prostheses, against agreed standards and at regular time points.
-It is a rolling process and manufacturers will submit their up to date data from the pre-entry level (before the first official benchmark) through 3, 5, 7, and 10 years.
+It is a rolling process and manufacturers will submit their up to date data from the pre-entry level (before the first official benchmark) through 3, 5, 7, 10, and since 2018 - 13 years.
 These time points will be extended as data from registries and other sources becomes available.
 Submissions are accepted bi-annually for each joint.
 Hips and shoulders are benchmarked in the spring and autumn with knees in the summer and winter.